liflab/beepbeep-3-book/markdown/basic/README.md

 ## When types do not match

-We said earlier that any processor can be piped to any other, *provided that they have matching types*.
+We mentioned earlier that any processor can be piped to any other, *provided that they have matching types*.
 The following code example shows what happens when types do not match:

 ``` java
 QueueSource source = new QueueSource();